 Three years ago, I met a few fellow grillers for a weekend of intense Michigan Winter Grillin.
 That weekend, I was introduced to Head Country Hot & Spicy BBQ sauce.
 I have been buying it for my family, by the gallon, ever since.
-It’s great on chicken, pulled pork, ribs, sausage, brisket, shrimp, and veggies too!VISIT PIGSONBBQ ON INSTAGRAM
+It’s great on chicken, pulled pork, ribs, sausage, brisket, shrimp, and veggies, too.

-3 TBS Head Country Championship Seasoning, The Original
+3 Tbsp.
+Head Country Championship Seasoning, The Original

 6 ounces Head Country Original Bar-B-Q Sauce

-1. Set up your grill for 2 zone grilling.
-I like the Vortex on the Big Green Egg, as it contains the lump charcoal while maximizing the indirect space around the outside perimeter of the grate.
+Set up your grill for two-zone grilling (stack lit coals on one side of the grill, leaving the other side empty).
 It will take about 20 minutes to get the coals lit and ready for grilling.

-5. Liberally season each piece of chicken with the Head Country seasoning.
+Liberally season each piece of chicken with Head Country seasoning.

-6. Place chicken on the grill, skin side down on the indirect area (the area where the coals are not stacked).
+Place chicken on the grill, skin side down on the indirect area (the area where the coals are not stacked).
 Close the lid.
 After 8 minutes, flip the chicken, leaving it to cook on the indirect-heat side of the grill.

 Continue cooking until the temperature in the thickest part of the thigh reaches 155°F.